 The “secret” to crisp bread and butter pickles is the icing and salting.
 So, don’t skip this step!

 Once you’ve sliced the cucumbers and onions, you’ll put them in a large bowl.
+Sprinkle them with canning salt and mix together.
 Put a clean dish towel (flour sack towels work great for this) over the bowl.
-Add a bunch of ice on top and then sprinkle with canning salt.
-Fold the towel overhand up onto the ice and salt.
+Add a bunch of ice on top.
+Fold the towel overhand up onto the ice.
 This will keep the melting ice from dripping on the counter.
 Let it sit for three hours.

 When you remove the towel, all or almost all the ice should be melted.
 Drain the water from the cucumber and onion mixture.
 And then give them a rinse in fresh water.